There are many different lamb bhuna recipes that you will find when you google it.

 Ways to do this is by using one of the following gadgets:

-The functions and benefits of using a pressure cooker are many and detailed here so I will not repeat myself.
+The functions and benefits of using a pressure cooker are many is detailed here so I will not repeat myself.

 If you happen to have one you can choose to boil the meat in some water and throw in a mix of bay leaves, cinnamon sticks, cloves and/or cardamon for added flavour.